mvincent7891/interview_questions/README.md

 ### Automate Test Creation
 The tests in this repo were generated automatically with `./util/test_generator.js`.
 You can use it by creating a subject file that exports all the functions you wish to test.
 You'll need to edit the test generator to search for the right file:
+- NB: You may have to install `babel-node` globally before proceeding.
 - Create a subject file in `./lib` folder
 - Create and export the functions you wish to test
 - Open up `./util/test_generator.js`